Kimberly Wert takes a special path to making Mizzou history

-COLUMBIA - 5th year senior Kimberly Wert took sole possession of Missouri's all-time career home run record, hitting her 48th home run in a Tiger uniform Friday night against South Carolina.
+COLUMBIA - Fifth year senior Kimberly Wert took sole possession of Missouri's all-time career home run record, hitting her 48th home run in a Tiger uniform Friday night against South Carolina.

 The 15-year-old record of 47 home runs was set in 2007 by Jen Bruck.